murphlab/takesplit/README.md

 takesplit
 =========

-Perl script for organizing a bunch of files into time-lapse "takes."
+Perl script for organizing a bunch of image files into time-lapse "takes."

 This requires the Perl ExifTool module: http://www.sno.phy.queensu.ca/~phil/exiftool/